IcarusWorks/ember-key-manager/README.md

 Bind key event anywhere services are available e.g., routes, models, controllers, components.

+### Config

+Set global options in a `keyManagerConfig` object on the application's environment.

+#### `disableOnInput`

+Defaults to false.
+Set the global option to true to change the default.
+This can still be overridden by passing in the flag on the `register` method.

 ### Public Methods

 #### `register({keys, name, selector=$(document), downCallback, upCallback, priority=0})`